etanx/lobstas/README.md

 lobstas
 ==========
 Code for collecting data with the Low-cost Benthic Sensing Trap-Attached System (LoBSTAS).
-Bootrun is a code that will be run on startup, and this is where directions to the Pi will go.
-Getdata is where data collection is initiated.
+Bootrun.py is a code that will be run on startup, and this is where directions to the Pi will go.
+GetData.py is where data collection is initiated, while Ready.py displays data collection settings to user for checking before initiating deployment.

 ## Installation